 There are several pathways to applying for lawful permanent residency in the United States, but the eligibility requirements that apply to you will depend on the immigrant category under which you apply.
 That means you need to find out which category you fit into.
 Generally, the categories are:

 - If you’re the immediate relative of a U.S. citizen such as a spouse, child or parent of a citizen, or if you fall into another familial relationship, such as a fiancé, widow or widower, brother or sister, you may be able to adjust your status based on the “Family” category.
-You must meet the appropriate criteria for family immigration.

 - Special immigrant.
 Some people are considered special immigrants.
 These people are religious workers, special immigrant juveniles (children who have been abused, abandoned or neglected by a parent), an Afghanistan or Iraq national, an international broadcaster, an employee of an international organization (or a family member of the employee), or a NATO-6 employee or family member.